cppalliance/safe-cpp/proposal/draft.md

 };
 ```

 Types with interior mutability implement _deconfliction_ strategies to support shared mutation without the risk of data races.
 They encapsulate `std2::unsafe_cell`, which is based on Rust's `UnsafeCell`[@unsafe-cell] struct. `unsafe_cell::get` is a blessed way of stripping away const.
 While the function is safe, it returns a raw pointer, which is unsafe to dereference.
-Types encapsulating `unsafe_cell` must take care to only permit mutation through this mutable pointer one user at a time.
+Types encapsulating `unsafe_cell` must take care to only permit mutation through this const-stripped pointer one user at a time.

 * `std2::cell<T>`[@cell] provides get and set methods to read out the current value and store new values into the protected resource.
 Since `cell` can't be used across threads, there's no risk of violating exclusivity.
 * `std2::ref_cell<T>`[@ref-cell] is a single-threaded multiple-read, single-write lock.
 If the caller requests a mutable reference to the interior object, the implementation checks its counter, and if the object is not locked, it establishes a mutable lock and returns a mutable borrow.
 If the caller requests a shared reference to the interior object, the implementation checks that there is no live mutable borrow, and if there isn't, increments the counter.
 When users are done with the borrow, they have to release the lock, which decrements the reference count.
 If the user's request can't be serviced, the `ref_cell` can either gracefully return with an error code, or it can panic and abort.